pephorror/RandomMetalBand/README.md

 Usign the lastfm API you can get similar artists to the artist you had found or saved.

-Using the lastfm API you can generate a new windows with the charts for metal music genres.
+Using the lastfm API you can generate a html file with the charts for metal music genres.